While sailing over choppy waters, a skeg can potentially take some of the work out of paddling and make the overall kayaking experience smoother.

 Step 1 – Choose Mounting Location

-The first thing to do when attaching a skeg to a kayak is to pinpoint the desired location.
-To do that, all you got to do is turn your vessel upside down and mark the best place on the keel for the skeg.
-The exact location varies – depending on the type of craft and hull’s shape – but a general rule of thumb is to attach it on the centerline of your keel, on the stern side.
+Pinpoint your desired location.
+Turn your kayak upside down and mark the best place on the keel for the skeg.
+A general rule of thumb is to attach it to the centerline of the keel, on the stern side.

 Step 2 – Sand Surface